CentaurusInfra/arktos/docs/setup-guide/multi-node-dev-cluster.md

 E0803 22:51:07.648172       1 main.go:251] Failed to create SubnetManager: error retrieving pod spec for 'kube-system/kube-flannel-ds-vgftf': Get "https://10.0.0.1:443/api/v1/namespaces/kube-system/pods/kube-flannel-ds-xxxxx": dial tcp 10.0.0.1:443: i/o timeout
 ```

-5. On worker node, add one more rule of linux iptables to fix the above issue
+5. On worker node, add one more rule of Linux iptables to fix the above issue

 At the moment this doc is written, kube-proxy does not support multi-tenancy yet, and it won't be deployed in the cluster.
 After kube-proxy issue has been fixed (we will allocate resource to cope with it soon), probably we will also need to copy over kube-proxy related secret and artifacts.